-- or --

 bool res = integer(object x)

-This serves to define the integer type.
+This serves to define the integer type. int is just a simple alias of integer.

 You can also call it like an ordinary function to determine whether an object is an integer.